Constructing high-fidelity halo merger trees in AbacusSummit: Conclusions

 The most direct application of a merger tree is to compute the mass accretion histories of dark matter haloes.
 Given the mass resolution and volume of the \summit{} simulations presented in this paper, we are able to accurately track the assembly history of objects ranging from the ELG-mass hosts to rich clusters of galaxies (Figure~\ref{fig:mah_convergence}).
 We also find good convergence between pairs of simulations that have been run using the same initial phases, but that vary in resolution by a factor of 6.

 We then describe a procedure that uses merger trees to `clean' the default \compaso{} halo catalogues of objects whose masses are deemed to be unreliable due to physical and/or numerical effects during their past evolution.
 In particular, haloes identified at the present time may have undergone fly-bys, been `split' off larger haloes by the \compaso{} algorithm, or simply passed through the interiors of more massive objects.
 Each of these processes can hamper the accuracy with which the particle content (and, therefore, the present-day properties) of the halo are tracked, which can consequently bias models of the galaxy-halo connection that are applied to our default halo outputs.
 In \abacus{}, we take on a conservative approach and identify all such `problematic' objects and eliminate these as independent haloes using the procedure described in Section~\ref{sec:cleaning}.
 In short, this method flags those objects whose maximum mass (measured along the main progenitor branch) exceeds its present-day mass by some factor, $\kappa$.
-After identifying the more massive, neighbouring halo they were once part of, the objects are "merged" onto this host and the newly aggregated system is treated as a single entity at all subsequent output times (see Figure~\ref{fig:clean_example}).
+After identifying the more massive, neighbouring halo they were once part of, the objects are "merged" onto this host and the newly aggregated system is treated as a single entity at all subsequent output times (see Figures~\ref{fig:cleaningflow} \&~\ref{fig:clean_example}).

-The net effect of this cleaning method is to predominantly flag low-mass haloes that are found near the boundaries of cluster-mass haloes.
-Their removal results in a suppression in the 2-point cross-correlation on scales of 1-3 Mpc$/h$ (Figure~\ref{fig:corr_kappa2p0}), and we find that the response of this effect is largely insensitive to small changes in $\kappa$ (Figure~\ref{fig:corr_kappa_compare}).
+The net effect of this cleaning method is to predominantly flag low-mass haloes that have especially truncated merger trees (Figure~\ref{fig:length_branch_compare}), and those that are found preferentially near the boundaries of cluster-mass haloes.
+Their removal results in a suppression in the 2-point cross-correlation on scales of 1-3 Mpc$/h$ (Figure~\ref{fig:corr_kappa2p0}), and we find that the response of this effect is largely insensitive to small changes in $\kappa$.
 On examining the detailed dynamics of the `cleaned' haloes, we find that our method preferentially removes a large population of objects with net positive radial velocities directed away from the centres of clusters (Figure~\ref{fig:radial_vel}).